dctech/speaking/README.md

 ## Speakers

 Please [fill out an issue](https://github.com/dctech/cfps/issues/new) with information about your proposed talk.
 There's a template with some questions to answer about your talk within that issue.
 Feel free to skip any you don't feel comfortable answering.
+Also, add labels to the issue so your talk is easier to find.

 ## Organizers

 Reach out to the speakers whose talks interest you!
-Also, add tags to the issues so their easier to wade through.

 ### Participating Meetups